icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [eio](https://github.com/falood/eio) - Elixir server of engine.io.
 * [ExPcap](https://github.com/cobenian/expcap) - PCAP parser written in Elixir.
 * [FlyingDdns](https://gitlab.com/timopallach/FlyingDdns) - A dyndns server written in elixir.
-* [mac](https://github.com/ephe-meral/mac) - Can be used to find a vendor of a MAC given in hexadecimal string (https://github.com/h4cc/awesome-elixir/blob/master/according to IEEE).
+* [mac](https://github.com/ephe-meral/mac) - Can be used to find a vendor of a MAC given in hexadecimal string (according to IEEE).
 * [pool](https://github.com/slogsdon/pool) - Socket acceptor pool for Elixir.
 * [reagent](https://github.com/meh/reagent) - reagent is a socket acceptor pool for Elixir.
 * [sockerl](https://github.com/Pouriya-Jahanbakhsh/sockerl) - Sockerl is an advanced Erlang/Elixir socket library for TCP protocols and provides fast, useful and easy-to-use API for implementing servers, clients and client connection pools.